 Working with Families & Campers to Address Homesickness at Soccer Camp

-Over 97% of children attending overnight camps report feelings of homesickness*.
-For the majority of these campers, the feelings of sadness diminish as the campers utilize coping strategies and realize the support that exists for them at camp.
-Once campers “settle in” the feelings about missing home fade as camp continues and generally metamorphosize into wanting to extend their stay at camp.
+It is reported that more than 97% of children who attend overnight camps experience feelings of homesickness.
+However, most of these campers can overcome these feelings as they utilize coping strategies and realize the support that is available to them at camp.
+As they settle in, their feelings of missing home diminish and often change into a desire to prolong their stay at camp.

 Quick Tips

-• Let her know that missing home is normal
+• Let your daughter know that missing home is normal

 • Have confidence she can do it, and allow her the time and space to show you she can!